About the Experience Week

 Here are few tips and things to consider before applying:

-1. The Experience Week was designed for Y12 students from local schools with a genuine interest in understanding what it’s like to study Physics and/or Mathematics at University level.
+1. The Experience Week was designed for Y12 students from local schools with a genuine interest in understanding what it’s like to study Physics, Mathematics, Chemistry or space physiology at University level.

-2. The Experience Week will take place from the 20th to 24th of February 2023.
+2. The Experience Week will take place from the 16th to 20th of February 2026.

-3. Make sure to provide us with an email address you check on a regular basis, as this is the only way we’ll have to get in touch with you.
+3. Make sure to provide us with an correct email address you check on a regular basis.
+This is the only way we have to get in touch with you.

-4. Provide us with the correct email address of your teacher. as this is the only way we’ll have to contact them to ask them to act as your referee.
+4. Provide us with the correct email address of your teacher.
+This is the only way we’ll have to contact them to ask them to act as your referee.

 5. It is your responsibility to notify your teacher that you are using them as your referee.

-6. You can apply for both strands (Physics or Mathematics) of the Experience Week.
+6. You can apply for any of strands (Physics, Mathematics, Chemistry or space physiology) of the Experience Week.

 7. You should write one application for each strand you apply for.